Columbus State Writing Center Repository: Reading Strategies

 Before Reading Strategies

-Strategy: Review the Guidelines / Speak with the Instructor
+Strategy: Review the Project Guidelines / Speak with the Instructor

-We review guidelines provided by our Instructor to identify our purpose for reading (e.g., to retain information, to gather evidence, to analyze).
-When seeking clarification for an assignment and/or a text’s context and content, we speak with the Instructor.
+We review any project guidelines provided by our Instructor to identify the purpose for reading (e.g., to retain information, to gather evidence, to analyze).

 Strategy: Think Aloud / Ask Questions